Amanda Enayati

+Life and career

+Enayati was born in Tehran and moved to Europe at the age of 11 before moving to the US when she was sixteen; she has lived in Los Angeles and New York.

+Enayati worked as a corporate lawyer before turning to writing; in 2024, she is the Head of Culture Innovation for the “3% Movement”.

-Seeking Serenity has been well received.
+Seeking Serenity was written after her recovery from breast cancer and has been well received.
 Library Journal wrote "while not earth-shattering, provides a positive, inexpensive avenue to inner peace." while The Dunn County News called it a "novel path to serenity". and the Mount Prospect Library found it a "useful guide to creating and maintaining inner peace.".